Martin Schröder (chemist)

-Martin Schröder is a Professor of Chemistry who served as Vice President and Dean of the Faculty of Science and Engineering at the University of Manchester from 2015 to 2025.
+Martin Schröder is a British chemist who is a Research Professor of Chemistry who served as Vice President and Dean of the Faculty of Science and Engineering at the University of Manchester from 2015 to 2025.
 He also served as Executive Dean of the Faculty of Science from 2011 to 2015 and Professor of Inorganic Chemistry at the University of Nottingham from 1995 to 2015.

 Early life and education

 Martin Schröder was born in Taplow, Buckinghamshire of Estonian refugee parents in 1954, and was educated at Montem Primary School and Slough Grammar School.
-He is first in family to attend university, and was awarded a Bachelor of Science degree in chemistry from the University of Sheffield in 1975 and a PhD from Imperial College London in 1978 where his research on oxo complexes of osmium and ruthenium was supervised by William P. Griffith.
+He is first in family to attend university, and was awarded a BSc degree in chemistry from the University of Sheffield in 1975 and a PhD from Imperial College of Science, Technology and Medicine, London in 1978 where his research on oxo complexes of osmium and ruthenium was supervised by William P. Griffith.

-Career and research
+Career

-After postdoctoral fellowships at the ETH, Zürich with Albert Eschenmoser, funded by a Royal Society-Swiss National Foundation Fellowship, and at the University of Cambridge with Jack Lewis, he was appointed to a senior demonstratorship at the University of Edinburgh in 1982.
-He was subsequently promoted to lecturer, reader and then professor, and in 1995 was appointed to the University of Nottingham as head and professor of inorganic chemistry.
-He served as head of the School of Chemistry at the University of Nottingham from 1999 to 2005, and as executive dean of the Faculty of Science (2011–2015).
-In 2015 he moved to his current position as vice-president and dean of the Faculty of Science and Engineering and professor of chemistry at the University of Manchester.
+After postdoctoral fellowships at the ETH, Zürich with Albert Eschenmoser, funded by a Royal Society-Swiss National Foundation Fellowship, and at the University of Cambridge with Lord Lewis of Newnham, he was appointed to a senior demonstratorship at the University of Edinburgh in 1982.
+He was subsequently promoted to Lecturer, Reader and then Professor, and in 1995 was appointed to the University of Nottingham as Head and Professor of Inorganic Chemistry.
+He served as head of the School of Chemistry at the University of Nottingham from 1999 to 2005, and as Executive Dean of the Faculty of Science (2011–2015).
+In 2015 he moved to the University of Manchester as Vice-President and Dean of the Faculty of Science and Engineering and Professor of Chemistry.

-Schröder has been a visiting professor at the University of Toronto, Canada, the University of Otago, Dunedin, New Zealand and the Université Louis Pasteur, Strasbourg, France, and has published over 540 publications and patents.
+Schröder has been a visiting professor at the University of Toronto, Canada, the University of Otago, Dunedin, New Zealand, and the Université Louis Pasteur, Strasbourg, France.
+He has published over 600 publications and patents.
 His early independent research focussed on the chemistry of transition metal thioether and aza macrocyclic complexes with particular focus on the stabilisation of unusual oxidation state species.
 This work led to the isolation and characterisation of unique mononuclear M(I)/(III) (M = Ni, Pd, Pt) and M(II) (M = Ag, Au, Rh, Ir) complexes.
-His current research focuses on the development of new advanced functional materials, particularly metal-organic framework materials for selective fuel and toxic gas capture, purification and catalysis.
+His current research focuses on the development of new advanced functional materials, particularly metal-organic framework materials for selective fuel and toxic gas capture, purification and catalysis.He is currently (since 2021) a Member of Council of the Engineering and Physical Sciences Research Council (EPSRC).

-Schröder was succeeded as Dean by Sarah Sharples in 2025.